Check M.A.C Cosmetic Batch Code

 M.A.C FAQ

-M.A.C batch code and freshness notes
+M.A.C batch code, expiry, and freshness lookup

 Before you rely on the decoded date